-1. A gaming PC or console
+1. A game PC or console

 2. Gaming monitor(s) or VR

 One of the most important choices you have to make as a sim racer is the choice between gaming monitor(s) or a VR headset.
-Will you opt for a single screen setup or go for a triple or even a quad monitor setup?
+Do you opt for a single screen setup or go for a triple or even a quad monitor setup?
 Of course, this depends entirely on your personal preference and budget.

 If you are new to the world of sim racing and don't have much to spend, opt for a single screen setup.
 You then have the choice of an ultrawide monitor or single flat or curved display.
-For most games, a resolution of 1440p is more than enough.
+For most games, a resolution of 1440p is more than sufficient.